chriskrycho/newrustacean.com/docs/interview-3-script.md

 I hope you enjoyed the interview as much as I did—lots of great thoughts from Carol!
 You can find links to the various topics we discussed on the episode, as well as all previous episodes, at newrustacean.com.

-Thanks again to Chris Palmer, Daniel Collin, Raph Levien, Stephen Murawksi, and Vesa Khailavirta, and all the other sponsors for helping make the show possible!
+Thanks again to Chris Palmer, Daniel Collin, Raph Levien, Stephen Murawski, and Vesa Khailavirta, and all the other sponsors for helping make the show possible!
 You can see a full list of sponsors in the show notes, and the top tier of sponsors on a dedicated page on the website.

 If you're interested in sponsoring the show, you can set up recurring contributions at Patreon.com/newrustacean, or one-off contributions at a variety of other services listed at the show website.
 I'll have more to say on sponsorship specifically in an upcoming podcast *about the podcast* in a week or two!